Overview

 • Title your video file in the following format:

-• o You will receive your log-in details to submit your link via an online platform on 15 September 2025.
+• You will receive your log-in details to submit your link via an online platform on 15 September 2026.

 • There is limited availability for the Preliminary Round.
 Applications are accepted on a first-come first-served basis.
 Application may close early if the limit has been reached.